MichaelLangbein/tdl2/backend/data/wiki/programming/swift.md

     - For testing, attach this file to your scheme
     - For deployment, don't forget to remove it.
     - Maybe better copy the whole scheme for testing-purposes (so you can't accidentally publish it)

+For a free-trial period followed by a one-time-purchase, make the actual app free and add a non-consumable IAP, that activates after 7 days.